 The Driskill Bar.
 Courtesy of the Driskill Hotel.

-10. The recently restored Driskill hotel was built in 1886 by cattle baron Jesse Driskill as a frontier showplace.
+10. The Driskill Hotel was built in 1886 by cattle baron Jesse Driskill as a frontier showplace.
+Insider tip: visit the Driskill Bar for an old Texas atmosphere and stiff drinks.

 11. See the final resting place of many Texas notables (including politicians and high-profile citizens) at the Texas State Cemetery, founded in 1851.